Last Updated: October 5, 2020

-Starting an online selling business is easy, but choosing the right platform isn’t easy.
+Selling online is easy, but choosing the right platform to sell on isn’t easy.

 The same goes for Etsy and eBay, and if you choose the wrong platform between either of these two well-known marketplaces, you will lose your money, and no one wants that, right.

 Therefore, in this article, I’ll be comparing Etsy vs eBay based on:

 - Selling on Etsy vs eBay